saltyorg/docs/docs/reference/accounts.md

     `enabled`: Use this to toggle Rclone related deployments like mounts and cloudplow.

     `remotes`: This variable takes a list of dictionaries formatted like the example.
-Add as many remotes as you wish.
+Add as many remotes as you wish, like this:

+    ```yaml
+    rclone:
+      enabled: true
+      remotes:
+        - remote: google
+          template: google
+          ...
+        - remote: dropbox
+          template: dropbox
+          ...
+        - remote: minio
+          template: /opt/templates/myminio.j2
+          ...
+    ```

     `remotes/remote`: The name of the rclone remote for this mount.
 You can also specify a path to use for the remote. `remote: "google:Media"` quotes are important.